 top of page

 Chicago is a must-visit city in the US.
 From museums to outdoor activities to restaurants galore, there is so much to do here.
-But it is quite a big city, so learning how to get around Chicago is a must before your trip!
+But it is quite a big city, so make sure you know all about getting around Chicago without a car before your trip!

 One of my favorite parts about Chicago is how walkable and bikeable it is.
 There are pedestrian sidewalks everywhere and they are adding more and more bike lanes.
 But walking and biking aren’t the only ways to get around the city.